mrazomej/phd/src/chapter_01/section_01_introduction.md

 microbiologists and molecular biologists for decades, and we have come to learn a lot about the microscopic mechanistic details of how bacteria turn on and off their transcriptional machinery [@Browning2004].
-In particular, we will focus on what we think of as the "hydrogen atom" of gene regulation--the so-called simple-repression motif (more on that in the next section).
-In physics, calling something the hydrogen atom of $X$ means that for the area of study $X$, this "something" represents a system simple enough to be amenable to analytical models that standard mathematical methods can solve but rich enough to capture the general features of the phenomena.
+In particular, we will focus on what we think of as the "hydrogen atom" of gene regulation---the so-called simple-repression motif (more on that in the next section).
+In physics, calling something the hydrogen atom of $X$ means that for the area of study $X$, this "something" represents a system simple enough to be amenable to analytical models that standard mathematical methods can solve, but rich enough to capture the general features of the phenomena.
 This simple genetic circuit will allow us to write tractable mathematical models to guide our experimental efforts with the ultimate goal of testing our understanding of such systems when predicting